aparo/pyes/docs/guide/reference/api/index.rst

+.. _es-guide-reference-api-index:

 ===
 Api
 ===

 This section describes the REST APIs *elasticsearch* provides (mainly) using JSON.
-The API is exposed using :doc:`HTTP <.//guide/reference/modules/http.html>`,  :doc:`thrift <.//guide/reference/modules/thrift.html>`,  :doc:`memcached <.//guide/reference/modules/memcached.html>`.
+The API is exposed using :ref:`HTTP <es-guide-reference-api-guide-reference-modules-http>`,  :ref:`thrift <es-guide-reference-api-guide-reference-modules-thrift>`,  :ref:`memcached <es-guide-reference-api-guide-reference-modules-memcached>`.

 Options
 =======